CoreAdviz Logo

 Maintain detailed records and update books on all expenses and income.
 One may use any bookkeeping software for this.
 Bookkeeping is essential for self-assessment and submission of taxes to HMRC.

 Being a sole trader has its own accounting issues.
 Consulting a tax accountant in London would be advisable to get expert tax advice.
-So, contact an established firm to get due assistance from experienced tax advisors.
+Speak to a sole trader accountant to make sure you’re claiming the right allowances and staying on the right side of the tax threshold.

 See more on:Tax Advice for Sole Traders